jadolg/vpn2go/README.md

 ## How to deploy
 1. Clone the project and cd into it
 2. Execute `make build` to build the docker images
-3. Edit the .env file and adapt the security related variables to your environment with save values
+3. Edit the .env file and adapt the security related variables to your environment with safe values
 - SERVICE_USER
 - SERVICE_PASSWORD
 4. Export the customization variables to your environment